la2050/archive/_projects/2016/conservation-pathways-environmental-education-and-careers-for-tomorrows-leaders.md

   irrigation basics and garden design; present practical information to the public on ways to lessen resource consumption; and connect residents to career prospects in the expanding environmental industry.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
 category: play
 body_class: strawberry